- Methodology article

 Electronic supplementary material

-Additional file 1: Figure S1.
-Sequences with abnormal cDNA terminus structures.
+Additional file 1: Sequences with abnormal cDNA terminus structures.
 All the sequences mentioned in Results and discussion section (Part 1) are listed.
 Figure S2.
 All types of Restriction Enzyme Cutting Abnormity (RECA).
 All sequences that possess RECA and are described in Results and discussion Section (Part 2) are listed.
 Figure S3.
 Other examples of abnormal EST sequences.
 All other abnormal sequences discussed in this paper are listed.
 (PDF 389 KB)